-Since the Quarter 1 2015/16 report, the methodology for the second indicator has been reviewed in advance of the upcoming pain scale change.
-Baseline 2014/15 performance is higher than previously reported and the target will be reviewed accordingly.
-This will be signed off by the Executive Medical Director and Executive Chief Nurse.
-An update will be included in the Quarter 3 2015/16 Quality Account Update report.
+After the Quarter 1 2015/16 report, the methodology for the second indicator was reviewed in advance of the pain scale change.
+Baseline 2014/15 performance was higher than previously reported and the target was reviewed accordingly - the target is to achieve 80% by the end of Quarter 4.
+This was signed off by the Executive Chief Nurse in January 2016.

-Performance by month is displayed in the graphs below.
+Performance by month is displayed in the graphs on the right.